ewannthomas/farmer_agency_vdsa/data_docs/raw_data_wrangle.md

 However, the data contained around 237 rogue categories whcih varied widely in terms of string, spellings etc. All such rogue values were carefully checked and mapped to one of the values in the above list.
 The mapper employed to achive the recode of these values is available at [farm_equip_map.json]()

 The category mapping was followed by widening of the dataset.
 There are multiple households which own many number of the same equipment, some fully owned by the household and some shared at a percent of stake, as reported in the `prct_share` column.
 So these multiple number of the equipments at different stake act as duplicates of eachother.
 To resolve this we can make use of the `farm_equipment_present_value` column which, as per the documnetation, is the reported value of the implement as per the stake in the ownership.
 So to widen the dataset, the `prct_share` column can be ignored and the same equipments can be aggregated in terms of the number and its present value.
 For the column, `horse_power` recorded only for major machinery like tractor, thresher, and pumpset, we take the maximum value within the `item_name` category.

+The mising values in the grouping or index columns were reassigned a string 'undefined'.

+Unique households in the data: 1516

 #### 1.5 Building & consumer durables (VDSA – G)